SmingHub/Sming/docs/source/information/memory.rst

    means that commonly-used code does not necessarily run faster if explicitly stored in IRAM.

+   If the code is timing critical it may benefit from pre-caching.
+   See :component-esp8266:`spi_flash`.

 Flash
    Main storage for your application, libraries, the Espressif SDK code, etc.